omarreis/LangTool/README.md

 Interaction between LangTool and TLang is done by means of LNG files
 * On the IDE, double click TLang component to open property editor
 * Import texts from form (labels buttons etc)
-* Save file *.lng
+* Save file *.lng*.
+No languages yet.
 * Open it with LangTool
-* Add languages (using 2 letter codes like 'ES', 'FR', 'IT' ..)
+* Add languages using 2 letter codes like 'ES', 'FR', 'IT' ..
-* Complete translation texts, when necessary (leave untranslated texts empty)
+* Complete translation texts, editing grid cells.
+Leave untranslated texts empty.
-* Save file
+* Save *.lng file
-* In the IDE, on TLang property editor, load translation file
+* On the IDE, TLang property editor, load translation file.

 TLang is clearly a work in progress.
 The original editor has no way to delete a single language.
 To work around that: